peakpg/git-er-done/README.md

-gd done - Completes the current feature branch you are on. gd squash - Condenses multiple commits for the current branch into a single commit. gd sync - Brings your branch up to date with the latest version (Use before finishing a feature)
+gd done - Completes the current feature branch you are on. gd squash - Condenses multiple commits for the current branch into a single commit. gd sync - Brings your branch up to date with the latest version (Use before finishing a feature) gd inception - Determines the original branch(es) your current commit came from.
 ```

 ## Goals